angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ### Using the stable API until the next release

-If you feel uncomfortable relying on a snapshot version, you can use the current stable API until version `7.14.0` is released:
+If you feel uncomfortable relying on a snapshot version, you can use the current stable API until version `7.14.0` is released.
+The function `importProvidersFrom()` extracts providers from an NgModule declaration so that we can pass them into our `providers` array.

 ```ts
 importProvidersFrom(